 The Oxford Shoes Story

 The beginnings of the original Oxford shoes are a little hazy.
 Some claim the first “Oxford” shoes were worn in Scotland and Ireland.
-The cap toe Oxfords still called Balmorals after Balmoral Castle, however, a more familiar term used by Americans.
-The Balmoral is an entirely different shoe design to the English who use the term “Oxfords”.
+The cap-toe Oxfords still called Balmorals after Balmoral Castle, however, a more familiar term used by Americans.
+The Balmoral is an entirely different design to the English who use the term “Oxfords”.

 The main points of modern designed Oxford shoes are a closed lacing system with a low heel and exposed ankle.
 All Oxford shoes have these classic design points, with the exception of a Whole-cut or Seem-less design.
 Today, the Oxford shoes have evolved into many different styles with the cap toe and plain probably being the most common.
 The cap toe has an extra piece of leather added across the toe, hence “the toe cap”.
 The plain Oxford is exactly that, there are no toe cap or brogue detail, just the simple but classic shoes.

-The wing-tip or brogue have the brogue detailing across the toe, the Saddle Oxford have a strip of leather that runs across the top of the middle of the shoes down to the sole in a contrasting colour.
-The Kiltie Oxford shoes have an additional fringed tongue covering the main lace up fastening.
-Whole-cut and Seem-less Oxford shoes are slightly different to the others.
+The wing-tip or brogue have the brogue detailing across the toe, the Saddle Oxford has a strip of leather that runs across the top of the middle of the shoes down to the sole in a contrasting colour.
+The Kiltie has an additional fringed tongue covering the main lace-up fastening.
+Whole-cut and Seem-less shoes are slightly different from the others.
 Whole-cut, made from one piece of leather with a seam along the heel, while the seamless doesn’t have a seam along the heel, meaning it is much more difficult to produce and uses a lot more leather also.